citrusframework/citrus/src/manual/docker.md

 }
 ```

 The Java DSL Docker commands provide an optional **CommandResultCallback** that is called with the unmarshalled command result object.
-In the example above the Version model object is passed as argument to the callback.
-So the tester can access the command result and validate its properties.
+In the example above the *Version* model object is passed as argument to the callback.
+So the tester can access the command result and validate its properties with assertions.

 By default Citrus tries to find a Docker client component within the Citrus Spring application context.
 If not present Citrus will instantiate a default docker client with all default settings.
 You can also explicitly set the docker client instance when using the Java DSL Docker command actions: